kitttn/temptest/Building-the-Code.md

 While there are some differences between the AP/GP bridge firmware and the SVC firmware, the basic build process is the same for all.
 The output of the build is a binary firmware image that can be loaded and run on the microcontroller, along with an ELF format file that contains symbolic debugging information.

-These build instructions assume you have cloned the nuttx and other related repositories into your $HOME directory, i.e.
+These build instructions assume you have cloned the nuttx and related repositories into your $HOME directory, i.e.
 ```
 $HOME